zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>
 <br>
 # 🔥 News
-- *2024.10*: 🎉 Our paper "Bioelastic state recovery for haptic sensory substitution" has been accepted by *Nature*!
+- *2024.10*: 🎉🎉 Our paper "Bioelastic state recovery for haptic sensory substitution" has been accepted by *Nature*!
 - *2024.01*: 🎉 Our paper "A Robotic System For Transthoracic Puncture of Pulmonary Nodules Based on Gated Respiratory Compensation" has been accepted by *Computer Methods and Programs in Biomedicine*.
-- *2023.10*: 🔬 completed my onboarding at the Simpson Querrey Institute for Bioelectronics.
+- *2023.10*: 🔬 Completed my onboarding at the Simpson Querrey Institute for Bioelectronics.
 - *2023.09*: 💜🐈‍⬛ My journey at Northwestern University begins!

 <br/>